viewtool/I2C_Adapter/VB.NET_USB_CNT_Counter/USB_CNT_Counter/README.md

 # CNT_Counter
-An VB.NET project to test CNT Counter.
+A VB.NET project to test CNT Counter.